sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 6. Do not copy-paste issues from other contests/reports/past audits.
 They are extremely unlikely to be valid to the respective contest.&#x20;

 This guide shall be regularly updated as more contests are judged and with evolving Smart contract security principles, the judging standards are subject to change over time.

+### XI.
+Glossary

+**front-run**: There is operation A; if executed, it typically has no losses for anyone.
+If some other operation B executes before A, either in the same transaction or a separate transaction, there is a loss of some sort for either the protocol or some user(s) (it can be the same user)

+**sandwich**: A front-run, followed by operation C controlled by the attacker who also executed operation B. The goal of operation C is to revert the contract to its initial state.